waterhackweek/AndeanAmazonHydro/README.md

 Hydrological data:

-- Discharge time series for 1975-2016 from 90 hydrological stations across Ecuador and Brazil
+- Discharge daily time series for 1975-2016 from 90 hydrological stations across Ecuador and Brazil
 - Annual hydrograms (Only Ecuador) and locations of hydrological stations

 Fish data: